YaelDonat/pythpong3/readme.md

 First, execute the [server.py] file.
 Then, run the [client.py] file.

-Player one controls : UP and DOWN arrows
+Player one controls : UP and DOWN arrows.
-Player two controls : A and Z
+Player two controls : A and Z.

 ## Contributing